haacked/haacked.com/_posts/2020/2020-09-28-azure-swap-with-warmup-aspnetcore.md

 __UPDATE: My deploys still fail.__ If I specify `WEBSITE_SWAP_WARMUP_PING_STATUSES` = `200` my deploys still fail even though I can use `curl` to see the status check URLs return 200.
 I'm at a loss here and I've opened up a support ticket with Microsoft.
 I'll post back here with what I learn.

 __UPDATE: Resolved the issue.__ I tried to be clever and pass a query string parameter to my warmup URL.
 For example, by setting `WEBSITE_SWAP_WARMUP_PING_PATH` to `/statuscheck?azure-warmup=true`.
 This way I could quickly distinguish my own testing of this URL from the request made by Azure in my logs.
 Upon reflection, of course this doesn't work because Azure URL Encodes `WEBSITE_SWAP_WARMUP_PING_PATH` before requesting it.
 So the request path is `/statuscheck%3Fazure-warmup=true` and not `/statuscheck` as I expected.

+## Conclusion

+In the end, I figured out what I was doing wrong and it's easy to chalk it up to PEBCAK (Problem Exists Between Chair And Keyboard).
+While that may be true, it's also true that the feature could improve its usability to reduce PEBCAK occurrences.

+Sebastian Ros on Twitter [suggested a couple of improvements](https://twitter.com/sebastienros/status/1311060155174322176):

+1. It should allow for https or accept a redirect to the https endpoint
+2. It should not encode the URL you passed

+I definitely agree with the first suggestion.
+Otherwise everyone deploying a standard ASP.NET Core app will run into this and my not even realize it!

+My preference would be to follow the redirect so IT JUST WORKS<sup>TM</sup>.
+I understand this is not trivial and requires a bit of thought.
+For example, it can't blindly follow the redirect.
+The initial request is made internal to Azure, bypassing (as I understand it) DNS and the load balances etc. So it would need to be smart about following the redirect.
+If the redirect is to the same endpoint, but only the scheme is changed, then re-make the original request with HTTPS.

+Might be easier to add a radio button group to select between HTTP and HTTPS.
+Either way, the current behavior is a hidden gotcha.

+As for the second suggestion, I also agree.
+It would require validation of the user input.
+For example, if I put something that isn't allowed for the end of the URL, it should present an error message.
+Alternatively, have two fields, one for the path and one for the query string.
+Either way, the current behavior is also confusing and a hidden gotcha.